Islamic inheritance jurisprudence: Process of inheritance

 The classical position of the Maliki and Shafi'i schools is that if there are no quota or residuary heirs, the property directly goes to the state treasury, i.e. steps (3) and (4) are skipped.
-However, both schools joined the Hanafi and Hanbali schools in adopting the above five steps due to the absence or disorganization of Bayt al-mal.
+Both schools later joined the Hanafi and Hanbali schools in adopting the above five steps due to the absence or disorganization of Bayt al-mal.

 Rules of inclusion and exclusion

 In Islamic law, only relatives with a legitimate blood relationship to the deceased are entitled to inherit.
 Thus, illegitimate children and adopted children have no shares in inheritance.
 In general, a full brother will exclude a half-brother who shares a common father ("consanguine" brother), but not a half-brother who shares a common mother.
 In cases where a deceased man leaves a pregnant woman, the unborn child's share will be reserved.
 Also a woman during the time of waiting (ʿiddat) after divorce is considered a wife of the deceased for purposes of inheritance.

 There are even further rules of exclusion and inclusion of different relatives.
-The only "practical situations" which may cause disqualification are differences of religion and homicide.
+The only "practical situations" that may cause disqualification are differences of religion and homicide.
 But schools of Islamic jurisprudence differed whether a Muslim can inherit from a non-Muslim or not.
 All the jurists agree that intentional or unjustifiable killing would exclude a person from inheritance.